-- A higher portion of the National Institutes of Health budget will be used through the National Center for Complementary and Alternative Medicine to study integrative approaches for severe mental health conditions.
+- A higher portion of the budgets of the National Institute of Mental Health and the National Center for Complementary and Integrative Health will be used to study non-drug approaches for severe mental health conditions.

 - These areas will include safe and effective means to address an acute psychosis, along with treatment for trauma.

-- The act will incorporate holistic options into mainstream treatment of severe mental health conditions.
+- The act will incorporate holistic options into mainstream treatment of severe mental disorders.

 - The act will provide for the study nutrients and herbs, not only in single-form, but in combinations to determine their benefits.

 - The act will allow us to begin to scratch the surface into the scientific phenomenon of the human brain and the spiritual mystery of the mind with research into brain regeneration.